 Named after Saint Lucy of Syracuse, St. Lucia is the only country in the world that has been named after a historical woman.
 The tear-shaped island in the West Indies in the eastern Caribbean Sea is popular but less-visited than other Caribbean countries due to its relative remoteness.
 Yet together with its breathtaking scenery, crayon-colored surroundings and the luxury hotels in St. Lucia, it’s only more of a reason to voyage to this Lesser Antilles destination.

-Resorts luxury hotels in St. Lucia thoroughly embrace the island’s colonial past – constantly changing between the British and the French – through architectonic elements, as well as its cultural and natural heritage, highlighting the native elements found throughout the island that make St. Lucia the remarkable tropical treasure it is.
-Each of these five outstanding resorts and hotels has their own unique flair, fitting perfectly into the surrounding scenery, and delivering the finest luxury experience to anyone visiting.
+Resorts and luxury hotels in St. Lucia thoroughly embrace the island’s colonial past – constantly changing between the British and the French – through architectonic elements, as well as its cultural and natural heritage, highlighting the native elements found throughout the island that make St. Lucia the remarkable tropical treasure it is.
+Each of these five outstanding resorts and hotels has its own unique flair, fitting perfectly into the surrounding scenery, and delivering the finest luxury experience to anyone visiting.

 Jade Mountain Resort

 The Jade Mountain Resort is not only one of the most outstanding luxury hotels in St. Lucia, but it’s considered one of the most unique tropical resorts in the world thanks to its brilliant and distinctive design.
 The romantic hillside resort was designed by its owner and architect Nick Troubetzkoy – 15-foot ceilings and unmatched views of the Pitons, the most discernible landmark of St. Lucia, awe-inspiring infinity pool suites with rugged stone columns are only some of the features of this resort.
 The 29 suites or sanctuaries all have an outstanding feature – the fourth wall is absent, thus seamlessly highlighting the naturally exceptional surroundings, where Jade Mountain Resort is nestled in.